 Training of volunteer firefighters, conducted at various locations throughout the state, is in the main conducted during evenings and on weekends with some week day courses available.
 Training and assessment is delivered by qualified Training Officers and Volunteer Training Instructors (VTI's) with the focus on demonstration of competence in the workplace.
 District staff also assist in providing structured training or information sessions.

-Corporate Training – Learning and Development
+Corporate Training – Organisational Learning

 TFS delivers professional development and learning for all areas of the organisation in conjunction with other training providers.
 This includes other career paths for firefighters such as Community Fire Safety and Fire Investigation.